open-telemetry/opentelemetry-java-contrib/jmx-metrics/docs/target-systems/jetty.md

 * Name: `jetty.thread.queue.count`
-* Description: The maximum amount of time a session has been active.
+* Description: The current number of threads in the queue.
 * Unit: `{threads}`
 * Instrument Type: longValueCallback